stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 1. A data-space, which is a set of tables of data which only the smart contract may modify
-2. A set of transactions which operate within the data-space of the smart contract, though they may call transactions from other smart contracts.
+2. A set of functions which operate within the data-space of the smart contract, though they may call public functions from other smart contracts.

+Users call smart contracts' public functions by broadcasting a transaction on the blockchain which invokes the public function.

 This smart contracting language differs from most other smart contracting languages in two important ways: